|

 length.

-- All fuels are processed at
+- Note that all fuels are processed at

 the oil refinery to reduce the concentration of sulfur/sulphur